 Field trips often tie in with the monthly theme or activity badge, to show you firsthand the things you’ve been learning about.

 A hike is a journey on foot, usually with a purpose, a route, and a destination.
-Tiger Cub and Cub Scout dens take short hikes, and Webelos dens work on activity badges during their hikes.
+Cub Scout dens take short hikes, and Webelos dens take longer hikes and can even camp overnight.

 Here are some different types of hikes your den may take.